kostekd/kostekd/README.md

 - 👋 Hi, I’m @kostekd
-- 👀 I’m interested working as a Web developer
+- 👀 I’m currently working as a Web developer
 - 🌱 I’m currently learning about bundlers, JS tools and CI/CD.